Chapter 5: Quantum Gates

 $$Z = \begin{pmatrix} 1 & 0 \\ 0 & -1 \end{pmatrix}$$ $$Z|0\rangle = |0\rangle \qquad Z|1\rangle = -|1\rangle$$

 On the Bloch sphere, $Z$ is a rotation of $\pi$ radians around the z-axis.
-If the qubit is at the north or south pole, $Z$ has no observable effect - the global phase $-1$ on $|1\rangle$ cannot be detected by measurement in the computational basis.
+If the qubit is at the north or south pole, $Z$ has no observable effect - the global phase of $-1$ on $|1\rangle$ cannot be detected by measurement in the computational basis.
 But the phase flip becomes critical when the qubit is in a superposition.
 For instance:

 $$Z\left(\frac{|0\rangle + |1\rangle}{\sqrt{2}}\right) = \frac{|0\rangle - |1\rangle}{\sqrt{2}}$$

 The state changed from $|+\rangle$ to $|-\rangle$ - the qubit has been rotated to the opposite side of the Bloch sphere's equator.
 Run the sandbox below to see this.
-First an H gate creates the superposition $|+\rangle$, then Z flips the phase.
-Apply another H to convert the phase difference back into a measurable bit flip:
+The H gate creates the superposition $|+\rangle$, then Z flips the phase.
+Try adding another h q[0]; line before the measurement to convert the phase difference back into a measurable bit flip:

 The Y Gate (Bit and Phase Flip)